bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

                 Logger.php
     README.txt

+An alternative, compliant directory structure is:

+    app/
+        Controller/
+            ContactController.php
+        Test/
+            AddressBookTest.php
+        View/
+            ContactView.php
+        AddressBook.php
+    vendor/
+        ...

+This flexibility is possible because the base namespace `\Acme\AddressBook\Test` is a sub-namespace of the other base namespace `\Acme\AddressBook`.

-This example also contains a nested code base under `/vendor/monolog/`.
+The example also contains a nested code base under `/vendor/monolog/`.
 Since no base namespace was mapped to that directory or any of its subdirectories, its autoloading mechanism and whether or not that code base is PSR-4 compliant is irrelevant here.